pinakkk/lavanyagpt/README.md

 - Voice Message capabilities

 ## Contributing & Acknowledgement
-I wanna thank my friend [Karan](https://github.com/pinakkk) for his idea to implement this.
+I wanna thank my friend [Karan](https://github.com/pinakkk) for his idea.

 As Lavanya is a fun and experimental project, we welcome contributions from the community.
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/pinakkk/lavanyagpt-discord).